robohydra/robohydra/docs/head/tutorial/advanced/index.md

 {% endhighlight %}

-Now, create a new directory `fake-assets-unversioned` with the same files, but renaming them to `search_dropdown_homepage.png` and `logo_homepage.normal.png`.
-Once you have the new files, start RoboHydra again with `robohydra -n -P ddg`.
-Everything should keep working as before, and will keep working even if DuckDuckGo changes the version number in the URLs.
+Now, create a new directory `new-assets-unversioned` with the same files, but renaming `usecases-teaser.v1.png` to `usecases-teaser.png`.
+Once you have the new files, start RoboHydra again with `robohydra -n -P rhimages`.
+Everything should keep working as before, and will keep working even if the RoboHydra front page changes the version number in the URLs.

 But what about tweaking the response we get from some other head?
 That's interesting, too.
-Let's turn "Real" (in "Real Privacy" at the bottom) into "REAL".
+Let's turn instances of "server" into "SERVER".
 To do that, we have to create another head before the `RoboHydraHeadProxy`.
 This new head will call the proxying head with the `next` function, but passing a fake response object.
 Then it will tweak the body of that response, _then_ return that tweaked response.
 It sounds complicated, but the code is simple enough:

 {% highlight javascript %}